Polio eradication: 2024

-As of 20 August 2025, there were 99 reported cases of WPV1 with 74 from Pakistan and 25 from Afghanistan.
+During 2024 there were 99 reported cases of WPV1 with 74 from Pakistan and 25 from Afghanistan.
 Additionally, 649 positive environmental samples were collected in Pakistan and 124 in Afghanistan.

-425 cases of cVDPV2 cases were found across twenty countries, all of which were in Sub-Saharan Africa except for Algeria in Northern Africa, Indonesia in Southeast Asia, and Yemen and Palestine in West Asia.
+425 cases of cVDPV2 cases were found across twenty countries, all of which were in Sub-Saharan Africa except for Algeria in Northern Africa, Indonesia in Southeast Asia, and Yemen and Gaza in West Asia.
 In addition, seventeen countries had positive environmental samples of cVDPV2 but no confirmed cases: Bahrain, Djibouti, Egypt, Equatorial Guinea, Finland, Gambia, Germany, Ghana, Kenya, Mozambique, Poland, Senegal, Sierra Leone, Spain, Uganda, United Kingdom and Zimbabwe.
 France had one positive environmental sample of cVDPV3.

 Ten cVDPV1 cases were detected in the Democratic Republic of the Congo and one in Mozambique.

 After one and a half years without any cases, cVDPV3 reappeared with four new cases in Guinea between September and November.